 Generations Science

-The Generations homeschool curriculum presents science very differently to most other homeschool curriculum programs.
+The Generations homeschool curriculum presents science differently from many other homeschool curriculum programs.

-Their science component is an integral part of the Generations curriculum everywhere – not just in the science subject!
+Their science component is integral to the Generations curriculum everywhere – not just in the science subject!

 The curriculum presents a radically God-centered approach.